CurveDocs/curve-docs/docs/LLAMMA/priceaggregator.md

 | `TVL_MA_TIME` |  `uint256` | 50000 seconds |
 | `new_tvl` |  `uint256` | totalSupply of the pool (we don't do virtual price here to save on gas) |
 | `alpha` |  `uint256` | if `last_timestamp` == `block.timestamp` then this value gets defaulted to 10^18. otherwise its newly calculated every time (check below). alpha = 1, when dt = 0 and alpha = 0.0, when dt = inf |

-This function calculates the exponential moving average of the total value locked for multiple curve stableswap pools. the function returns a dynamic array of the ema of the tvl for each price pair.

 ??? quote "Source code"